tdelhaise/box/SPECS.md

 - The LS is self‑hosted by the user and embedded in each `boxd` instance belonging to that user.
 There is no dependency on any external computer or service.
 - Peers must know at least one bootstrap IP:port for the target user (shared out‑of‑band) to query LS and initiate secure communication.
 - The LS persists and consumes state through standard queues (see Standard Queues) to remain operable without external databases.
+- Global resilience relies on a small federation of Box “root resolvers”.
+Each deployment MUST provision at least three root servers with static IPv6 addresses known a priori (configured locally on every node/client).
+No DNS lookup is required or assumed.
+- Root resolvers accept per-minute refreshes from every online BoxServer, validate the signed payload, and update the `whoswho` queue atomically by overwriting `<uuid>.json`.
+If a node misses two consecutive refresh intervals (>120 s), resolvers mark it stale so clients can fall back to other nodes.
+- Client resolution first targets the closest root resolver; on timeout or stale data it MUST iterate through the remaining addresses in order.
+Implementations should randomise the starting resolver to spread load.
+- Server-to-server refreshes MUST be mutually authenticated (Noise/libsodium handshake) so that a malicious intermediary cannot pose as a trusted node; resolvers reject unsigned or mismatched identity updates and SHOULD log the attempt for operators.

 6.4 Bootstrap Guide (Out‑of‑Band Exchange)